 Modern life has disconnected many human beings from the essential roots for our survival, and driven us to ephemeral satisfactions and illusory goals.
 A new balance is needed, in which we keep some benefits of our modern civilization, while going back to the essential.
 An alignment between our actions and the consciousness of our acts is necessary in order to minimize our impact on the environment.

 Finding the middle line between the world of consumption and the world of respect for nature is the key.
-There is not one path, it is just a story of inner growth, connection and sensitivity, in which each individual can find his own middle line, and all together we can create a New Earth.
+There is not one path, it is just a question of inner growth, connection and sensitivity, in which each individual can find his own middle line, and all together we can, hopefully, create a New Earth.

 The only common elements needed are personal awareness and environmental awareness.
 One without the other is like an unfinished puzzle... there is an idea of the picture, but it is incomplete, not hole.
 The brige between these two elements creates a holistic path, walk it!